San Francisco (sans-serif typeface): New York

-SF Serif is a serif variant of San Francisco.
-It was introduced as SF Serif (codename Serif UI) at WWDC 2018 as the UI font for the redesigned Apple Books app for iOS 12.
-It was officially released under the name New York on the Apple Developer site on June 3, 2019.
+New York is a serif font also created by Apple Inc. It was introduced as SF Serif (codename Serif UI) at WWDC 2018 as the UI font for the redesigned Apple Books app for iOS 12.
+It was officially released as 'New York' on the Apple Developer site on June 3, 2019.
 The typeface comes in Small, Medium, Large and Extra Large sizes, each in six weights and corresponding italics.
 It also includes OpenType features for lining and old-style figures in both proportional and tabular widths.

-This typeface differs from, and is not related to, Apple's older font with the same name with the bitmap format for the original Macintosh (and later converted to TrueType format).
+This typeface differs from, and is not related to, Apple's 1983 typeface named 'New York' for the original Macintosh.

 Variable fonts

 Apple introduced the OpenType Font Variations feature of their SF fonts in WWDC20.
 It is included as a TrueType Font in the installer file on the Developer website.
 On WWDC22, variable width option is introduced to the font family.